pbuckner/x-plane_plugins/XPython/docs/source/development/modules/instance.rst

     Registers an instance of an X-Plane object, with an optional list of *dataRefs*.

     *obj* is an object handle, as returned by :py:func:`loadObject` or :py:func:`loadObjectAsync`.
+    Note that this object must be fully loaded before you can attempt to create an instance of that object: you cannot pass in a Null object reference or change the reference later.

+    Also, if you use an custom datarefs in your object, they must be registered before the object is loaded.
+This is true even if their data will be provided via the instance dataref list.

     Returns an object instance, which you'll pass to :py:func:`instanceSetPosition` and :py:func:`destroyInstance`.

     The following example loads an XP standard object using :py:func:`lookupObjects`, and creates